Exabyte-io/documentation/docs/software-directory/modeling/wien2k.md

 ## Job Script File

 In order to run WIEN2k one should use a job script file similar to the one given below and adjust machines file as necessary.
-The list of machines provided to the job can be obtained from `$PBS_NODEFILE` environment variable containing line delimited list of nodes allocated to the job.

 ```bash
 #!/bin/bash